zibraproject/zibraproject.github.io/_posts/2016-06-01-poretools-organise-function.markdown

 As always thanks to Aaron Quinlan for being the brains behind poretools and for tidying up any messes I leave behind!

+And of course, pull requests always welcome, particularly if folks can think of a way of prettying up that directory tree from the information contained in the FAST5 metadata.